stratsys/Platform.Docs/docs/source/migration/migrate_customer.rst

 Migrate
 ^^^^^^^

 - If everything went well, the tenant id to the newly created platform customer will be shown.
-- Click the *Gå til användar -och inställningsmigrering* to go the users and settings migration.
+- Click the *Gå till användar -och inställningsmigrering* to go to the users and settings migration.

 .. image:: images/migrateCustomerSuccess.png
    :width: 500